 A campaign where we kept the same image and tested out varying ad copy subjects and bodies.

-A/B Testing CTAs
+A/B testing CTAs (call-to-actions)

 Few things matter more than a well-made CTA.
 Some research shows that adding a CTA to Facebook posts increases click-through rates by 285%!
 If your CTA convinces people to act, then you’ve taken a big step toward securing a new customer.
 If few people respond, then your CTA isn’t doing its job.